ajay960singh/Object-Detection-and-Tracking-using-OpenCV/README.md

 ## Alternatives tried

-1. **Sparse Optical Flow**
+**Sparse Optical Flow**

 I tried to use Sparse Optical flow to track movement of baseball.
 I performed the following steps:

-Used HoughCircles on the first frame to get a few circular objects (baseball being one of them) For the next frame, I used cv2.calcOpticalFlowPyrLK to get the optical flow of the selected circular object and only kept the ones with new points(gives the baseball location).
+1. Used `HoughCircles` on the first frame to get a few circular objects (baseball being one of them)
+2. For the next frame, I used `cv2.calcOpticalFlowPyrLK()` to get the optical flow of the selected circular object and only kept the ones with new points(gives the baseball location).
-Repeated step 2 for all the subsequent frames
+3. Repeated step 2 for all the subsequent frames

-Problem : After frame 9, it loses track of the baseball and gives wrong predictions.
+**Problem** : After frame 9, it loses track of the baseball and gives wrong predictions. <br>
-Reason : After frame 9, the motion gets bigger from camera perspective, i.e., the distance between baseball in subsequent frames increases.
+**Reason** : After frame 9, the motion gets bigger from camera perspective, i.e., the distance between baseball in subsequent frames increases.<br>
-Solutions tried : Choose pyramid structures with Lucas-Kanade and use larger window size.
+**Solutions tried** : Choose pyramid structures with Lucas-Kanade and use larger window size.<br>

 I was still unable to improve the predictions with the solutions tried so I gave up on this approach.